-Option 9B: Strengthen farmers' and their organizations' capacities to effectively participate in policy dialogue and decision-making processes
+Strengthen farmers' and their organizations' capacities to effectively participate in policy dialogue and decision-making processes.

-For farmers and their organizations to effectively participate in policy dialogue and decision-making processes, it may be necessary to strengthen their capacities, especially in situations where farmers lack experiences regarding interactions with policy makers and relevant institutions.
-Training, strategy or specific writing workshops as well as exchange and exposure visits or consultations may all be part of such initiatives.
+For farmers and their organizations to participate effectively in policy dialogue and decisionmaking processes, it may be necessary to strengthen their capacities, especially in situations where farmers lack experience regarding interactions with policy-makers and relevant institutions.
+Training, strategy or specific writing workshops, as well as exchange and exposure visits or consultations, may all be part of such initiatives.

-Government, community-based, research and civil-society organizations as well as international donors may all play important roles in supporting such initiatives, e.g. by funding and/or organizing such measures.
-These organizations may wish to pay special attention to ensuring effective participation of men, women and youth in such activities, so that their needs and concerns can be addressed equally.
+Government, community-based, research and civil society organizations, as well as international donors, may all play important roles in supporting such initiatives, for example by funding and/ or organizing such measures.
+These organizations may wish to pay special attention to ensuring effective participation of men, women and youth in such activities, so that their needs and concerns can be addressed on an equal basis.